digitalrightswatch/digitalrightswatch.org.au/content/blog/your-data-the-honeypot.md

 * ##### Enshrine a right to erasure

 Individuals should have the right to delete personal information organisations hold about them.
 This process should be accessible and clear.
 This empowers people to remove their personal information from corporate databases, reducing risk and rebalancing control over their digital footprint.

+* ##### Introduce Direct Right of Action

+Direct right of action would allow individuals affected by data breaches to pursue legal action against organisations responsible without relying regulators such as the OAIC to take action.
+This means aggrieved individuals could seek compensation or other remedies in court for harm caused by data breaches, [incentivising](https://www.oaic.gov.au/engage-with-us/submissions/privacy-act-review-issues-paper-submission/part-10-direct-right-of-action#:~:text=A%20direct%20right%20of%20action,redress%20under%20the%20Privacy%20Act.)
+APP entities to maintain responsible privacy practices which adhere to the APP standards.
+This would enable Australians to have improved control over their personal information.